rapiz1/ss-pcap-visual/pcap2ws/README.md

+# pcap2ws

+A simple websocket server that captures traffic using `libpcap` and broadcasts the data via the websocket

-# How to Compile
+## How to Compile

-You need library `boost` and `fmt` installed before the compilation.
+You need library `boost`, `fmt` and `libpcap` installed before the compilation.

 ```bash
 mkdir build